Tips for creating the perfect CV

 You don’t have to include your marital status and family.
 It’s completely up to you if you want to include your date of birth since it isn’t required now due to the Equality Act in 2010.

 Contact details are essential.
 Don’t include your work phone number or email address; you want to have your personal details.
+So, include your address and phone number.
 You could even create a new email just for your job search which will make it easier to see when you get contacted.

 You want to add a personal statement to your CV.
 This is a summary of yourself which includes details that will make you stand out to the interviewer/company.

 Work experience: Mentioning former jobs will give an extra understanding of yourself, to the company.
 You should mention the time length spent at your past jobs.
+Describe briefly some of the job tasks you have completed to help show off your skills.
 This can show consistency and loyalty.
 Write your most recent role at the top.